modular-css

 },

-Browserify support for modular-css
+Browserify support for modular-css is provided by @modular-css/browserify

 .